 The Challenge will include:

-A Professional Development session for educators planning to implement the challenge in their classrooms.
+A Professional Development session for educators planning to implement the Challenge in their classrooms. (optional)

-A materials kit for implementing the challenge in your classroom.
+A materials kit for implementing the Challenge in your classroom.
+(Massachusetts schools only)

-The 6-hour Professional Development workshop will be offered in 2 formats: a full day in-person workshop at Buttonwood Park Zoo or a virtual workshop consisting of two 3-hour virtual sessions.
-During the workshop teachers will participate in the pre-challenge investigations as well as the challenge.
-The professional development opportunities will include extension resources they can use with their students before or after the design challenge.
+The 6-hour Professional Development workshop will be offered in two formats: a full day in-person workshop at Buttonwood Park Zoo or a virtual workshop consisting of two 3-hour virtual sessions.
+During the workshop teachers will participate in the pre-Challenge investigations as well as the Challenge.
+The professional development opportunities will include extension resources they can use with their students before or after the design Challenge.

-Help your students rise to the MA STEM Week theme “See Yourself in STEM” as they use their STEM skills and creativity to meet the “Extreme Zoo Makeover” Challenge.
-STEM Week and the STEM Week Challenges are funded by the MA Advisory Council.
+Help your students rise to the MA STEM Week theme “See Yourself in STEM” as they use their STEM skills and creativity to meet the Challenge.
+MA STEM Week and the STEM Design Challenges are funded by the MA Advisory Council.